notsomeidiot123/KNL/Language-Docs/Reference.md

  read|IO|Reserved
  close|IO|Reserved
- if|Control|Execute if following statement, if none, then if top of stack is non-zero else|Control|Reserved for |Control|Reserved while|Control|Reserved goto|Control|Jump to a position according to the following value (label, variable, or number) end |Control|Decrease scope by one, and move stack frame back then|Control|Increase scope by one, and move stack frame forward array|Control|Reserved sleep|Control|Sleep for x ticks return|Control|Declare a array variable, of the following type call |Control|Reserved
+ if|Control|Execute if following statement, if none, then if top of stack is non-zero else|Control|Execute if the previous expression returned false for |Control|Reserved while|Control|Reserved goto|Control|Jump to a position according to the following value (label, variable, or number) end |Control|Decrease scope by one, and move stack frame back then|Control|Increase scope by one, and move stack frame forward array|Control|Declare a array variable, of the following type sleep|Control|Sleep for x ticks return|Control|Reserved call |Control|Reserved

 ### 1.5.2 Variables